Aurangzeb Nalota: Political career

-He ran for the seat of the Provincial Assembly of the North-West Frontier Province as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PF-47 (Abbottabad-IV) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the North-West Frontier Province as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PF-47 (Abbottabad-IV) in the 2002 Pakistani general election but was unsuccessful.
 He received 12,434 votes and lost the seat to Nisar Safdar Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was elected to the Provincial Assembly of the North-West Frontier Province as a candidate of PML-N from Constituency PF-47 (Abbottabad-IV) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the North-West Frontier Province as a candidate of PML-N from Constituency PF-47 (Abbottabad-IV) in the 2008 Pakistani general election.
 He received 18,377 votes and defeated Ijaz Zar Khan Jadoon, an independent candidate.

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PML-N from Constituency PK-47 (Abbottabad-IV) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PML-N from Constituency PK-47 (Abbottabad-IV) in the 2013 Pakistani general election.
 He received 25,797 votes and defeated a candidate of Pakistan Tehreek-e-Insaf.

-He was re-elected to Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PML-N from Constituency PK-37 (Abbottabad-II) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PML-N from Constituency PK-37 (Abbottabad-II) in the 2018 Pakistani general election.